movementlabsxyz/MIP/MD/md-5/README.md

 ## Desiderata

 ### D1: Evaluate the Opportunity for "Simple" Long-range Attacks and Detection Thereof
-**User Journey**: A researcher or protocol implement can understand how a simple long-range attack could be executed and detected in MCR.
+**User Journey**: A researcher or protocol implementer can understand how a simple long-range attack could be executed and detected in MCR.

 **Justification**: Long-range attacks are a known vulnerability to PoS networks.
-Providing a model which demonstrates how a simple long-range attack could be executed and detected in MCR could enabled us to derive preventative measures.
+Providing a model which demonstrates how a simple long-range attack could be executed and detected in MCR could enable us to derive preventative measures.

 ### D2: Evaluate the Opportunity for Posterior Corruption Long-range Attacks and Detection Thereof
-**User Journey**: A researcher or protocol implement can understand how a posterior corruption long-range attack could be executed and detected in MCR.
+**User Journey**: A researcher or protocol implementer can understand how a posterior corruption long-range attack could be executed and detected in MCR.

 **Justification**: Posterior corruption long-range attacks are a known vulnerability to PoS networks.
-Providing a model which demonstrates how a posterior corruption long-range attack could be executed and detected in MCR could enabled us to derive preventative measures.
+Providing a model which demonstrates how a posterior corruption long-range attack could be executed and detected in MCR could enable us to derive preventative measures.

 ### D3: Evaluate the Opportunity for Stake-bleeding Long-range Attacks and Detection Thereof
-**User Journey**: A researcher or protocol implement can understand how a stake-bleeding long-range attack could be executed and detected in MCR.
+**User Journey**: A researcher or protocol implementer can understand how a stake-bleeding long-range attack could be executed and detected in MCR.

 **Justification**: Stake-bleeding long-range attacks are a known vulnerability to PoS networks.
-Providing a model which demonstrates how a stake-bleeding long-range attack could be executed and detected in MCR could enabled us to derive preventative measures.
+Providing a model which demonstrates how a stake-bleeding long-range attack could be executed and detected in MCR could enable us to derive preventative measures.

 ## Errata